 A drain line must be fitted to the condensate drains to carry the discharge clear of the water heater.
-The drain line can be extended using 20 mm O.D. rigid hose or conduit.
+The drain line can be extended using 20 mm or 40 mm O.D. rigid hose or conduit (refer to "Connection Sizes" on page 50).

 Where installed externally, the drain line pipe work must be UV resistant or protected from sunlight.
 The outlet of the drain line must be in such a position that flow out of the pipe can be easily seen - but arranged so water discharge will not cause damage or nuisance.
+The water heater is supplied with fall and t is recommended to install the water heater with a slight fall towards the condensate drain.